Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 - Consuming black mustard seeds can help people with a lack of appetite, when taken with milk, 15 minutes before the meal.

-It is used as an herbal remedy for insomnia.
+It is used as an herbal medicine/remedy for insomnia.
 The flavonoids and vitamin-B complex which dill is rich of are believed to activate the secretion of certain enzymes and hormones which have calming effect.

 Monoterpenes and flavonoids present in its essential oils are germicidal or bactericidal in nature.
 They can help treat diarrhea by inhibiting microbial infections.